rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 leaving our string with only the `5`.

 The [`parse()` method on strings][parse] parses a string into some kind of number.
-Since it can parse a variety of number types, we need to tell Rust the exact type of number we want with `let guess: u32`.
+Since this method can parse a variety of number types, we need to tell Rust the exact type of number we want with `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type.
 Rust has a few built-in number types, but we’ve chosen `u32`, an unsigned, thirty-two bit integer.
 It’s a good default choice for a small positive number.
 You'll see the other number types in Chapter XX.